Good Night is a smart sleep and activity journal that helps users establish better sleeping habits.

-Based on my persona's experience map, I know that she spends a lot of time online and on social media, and she will be searching the Internet for solutions to her sleep problem, as well as seeing targeted advertisements and blog posts from other users.
+Based on my persona’s experience and lifestyle, I know that she spends a lot of time online and on social media.
+This means she will likely be searching the Internet for solutions to her sleep problem, as well as seeing targeted advertisements and blog posts from other users.
 It is highly likely that she will be redirected to a web page at some point during her search, so I designed a marketing website to introduce prospective users to the product.

 Because I know my target users are frequent and savvy smartphone users, I also made sure that the website design was responsive and could adjust to mobile viewports.

-As I want to continue to iterate and improve on my designs, I have posed myself a few questions to begin thinking about what the future of Good Night could look like:
+As I want to continue to iterate and improve on my designs, I have posed myself a couple of questions to begin thinking about what the future of Good Night could look like:

 What would using your product “too much” look like?